Facility: A wind energy facility consisting of 43 wind turbines with a peak generating capacity of approximately 90 megawatts.

 Location: Gilliam County

-Site Certificate Holder: Leaning Juniper Wind Power II, LLC, a wholly owned subsidiary of Iberdrola Renewables, LLC, the U.S. division of parent company Iberdrola, S.A.
+Site Certificate Holder: Leaning Juniper Wind Power II, LLC, a wholly owned subsidiary of Avangrid Renewables, LLC, the U.S. division of parent company Iberdrola, S.A.

 To Receive Updates by E-mail: